neerajkumarcoder/Myntra-clone/README.md

-this is simple myntra clone project
+# This is simple myntra clone project